 As the Editor of the BoatU.S.
 Trailering Magazine, I am well aware of the need for someone with practical hands-on experience who can speak to, rather than at boaters.
 Too many times, in too many books, a relatively simple solution to a boat's electrical trouble is lost forever in a sea of shoptalk and jargon that requires someone with an engineering degree to understand (I'm also convinced these are the same guys who write the "simple" directions to VCR and DVD operation).

 The Fisherman's Electrical Manual is written for the person who wants to spend more time on the water than trying to learn the meaning of a sentence he or she has just read.
 This is because John Payne spends a lot of his time giving standing room only seminars or having one-on-one conversations with boaters about problems they are having or about ways to make an electrical system more safe and efficient.
 He speaks our language.
 If there ever was a book to make the marine electrical system understandable, this is the book.
 If there ever was a book that will give every boat owner more confidence about how things work, this is it.
 If there ever was a book you'll want to carry with you on board, this is the one to have.
 Trailer boat owners and fishermen are going to be well-served by John Payne's common sense approach to "Anything Electric".
 This is a guy who knows his stuff and, best of all, can explain it in an easy to understand manner.
 Every reader of the Fisherman's Electrical Manual is going to become a more complete boater as a result.
 And that's good for all of us.
 Pat Piper.
 Editor - BoatU.S.
 Trailering Magazine

-This is a sample of what is covered in the limited edition for the trailerboat Fisherman's Electrical Manual, a fishing book for every type and level of trailerboat fishing you do.
+This is a sample of what is covered trailerboat Fisherman's Electrical Manual, a fishing book for every type and level of trailerboat fishing you do.
 If you want a copy then go to Amazon.
 Boat Trailer Parts Made Simple.
 More on boat trailers and trailer issues.